crownstone/crownstone-lib-hue-behaviour/documentation/Bridge.md

 To configure a light that is connected to the Philips Bridge, call:

-`await bridge.configureLightById(id)`
+`await bridge.configureLight({id:number,uniqueId:string})`

-`Id` is of type `number` and represents the id of the light on the bridge, not the uniqueId.
+`Id` represents the id of the light on the bridge and `uniqueId` represents the light's uniqueId.

 On success, it will return an uninitialized Light object.

-In case of a wrong id used, it throws an error.
+In case of a wrong id or the uniqueId doesn't match the id used, it attempts to find by uniqueId.
+When light is not found it throws an error.
+If a connection failure happened and the light didn't got added, it returns a `{hadConnectionFailure: true}` object.

 ### Removing a light

 To remove the light from the Bridge object, call:

-`await bridge.removeLight(uniqueLightId)`
+`bridge.removeLight(uniqueLightId)`

 This only removes the light from the object's light list, not from the actual Philips Hue Bridge.